 Notwithstanding anything in the preceding paragraphs, (i) the type and duration of the Options shall be selected by Payee, (ii) the Options Premium shall be mutually agreed to by Maker and Payee, (iii) the terms of the Options shall be in accordance with standard ISDA terms, as may be mutually modified by the agreement of Maker and Payee, and (iv) such Options shall be independent of all other derivative transactions between Maker and Payee for purposes of calculating margin in respect of such other transactions.

 Required Payment Event.
-Maker hereby agrees to prepay prior to the Maturity Date, without premium or penalty, (i) the Principal Amount of USD 1,950,000,000, plus (ii) any accrued and unpaid Coupon Amounts, plus (iii) the Options Amount, minus (iv) the Earned Option Premium, all on the sixth Business Day following the occurrence of any of the following: (a) the exercise of the exercise of the Put Right (as defined in that certain Put Option Agreement, dated as of May 2, 2000 between Maker and Valhalla GmbH (the “Put Option Agreement”)), (b) the exercise of the Call Right (as defined in that certain Call Option Agreement, dated as of May 2, 2000 between Maker and Enron Valkyrie LLC, a Delaware limited liability company (“Enron Valkyrie”) (the “Call Option Agreement”)), (c) with respect to Payee, its unsecured and senior long-term debt or deposit obligations are rated below “BBB-” by Standard & Poor’s Rating Group (a division of McGraw-Hill, Inc.) or its successor (“S&P”) and “Baa3” by Moody’s Investors Services, Inc. (“Moody’s”); (d) with respect to Maker, its unsecured and senior long-term debt or deposit obligations are rated below “BBB-” by S&P or “Baa3” by Moody’s, (e) an “Event of Default” as defined below, (f) without regard to the ability of the parties to ascertain the Options Premium utilizing the Quotation Method, Maker and Payee are unable to agree on an Options Premium on any Payment Date, or (g) amendment to, or change in, accounting or regulatory rules relating to setting-off of assets and liabilities under U.S. generally accepted accounting principles (GAAP) that would cause Payee to no longer be able to set-off amounts owed to Maker by Payee, pursuant to the Guaranty (as defined below), with amounts due to Payee hereunder for presentation purposes on its consolidated financial statements (each, a “Required Payment Event”).
+Maker hereby agrees to prepay prior to the Maturity Date, without premium or penalty, (i) the Principal Amount of USD 1,950,000,000, plus (ii) any accrued and unpaid Coupon Amounts, plus (iii) the Options Amount, minus (iv) the Earned Option Premium, all on the sixth Business Day following the occurrence of any of the following: (a) the exercise of the Put Right (as defined in that certain Put Option Agreement, dated as of May 2, 2000 between Maker and Valhalla GmbH (the “Put Option Agreement”)), (b) the exercise of the Call Right (as defined in that certain Call Option Agreement, dated as of May 2, 2000 between Maker and Enron Valkyrie LLC, a Delaware limited liability company (“Enron Valkyrie”) (the “Call Option Agreement”)), (c) with respect to Payee, its unsecured and senior long-term debt or deposit obligations are rated below “BBB-” by Standard & Poor’s Rating Group (a division of McGraw-Hill, Inc.) or its successor (“S&P”) and “Baa3” by Moody’s Investors Services, Inc. (“Moody’s”); (d) with respect to Maker, its unsecured and senior long-term debt or deposit obligations are rated below “BBB-” by S&P or “Baa3” by Moody’s, (e) an “Event of Default” as defined below, (f) without regard to the ability of the parties to ascertain the Options Premium utilizing the Quotation Method, Maker and Payee are unable to agree on an Options Premium on any Payment Date, or (g) amendment to, or change in, accounting or regulatory rules relating to setting-off of assets and liabilities under U.S. generally accepted accounting principles (GAAP) that would cause Payee to no longer be able to set-off amounts owed to Maker by Payee, pursuant to the Guaranty (as defined below), with amounts due to Payee hereunder for presentation purposes on its consolidated financial statements (each, a “Required Payment Event”).

 “Earned Option Premium” shall mean, as of the date of any Required Payment Event, an amount equal to the product of (i) the Option Premium in respect of the Options purchased as of the Payment Date preceding the date of such Required Payment Event and (ii) a fraction, the numerator of which is the number of days until the next scheduled Payment Date, and the denominator of which is 365 or 366, as appropriate.